YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 With the :code:`--from-source <repo>` option, the :code:`ydbinstall` / :code:`ydbinstall.sh` script clones the repository specified by :code:`<repo>` using :code:`git clone <repo>` in the current directory, and changes to the :code:`YDB/` subdirectory.
 If :code:`--branch <branch>` is specified, it executes :code:`git checkout -B <branch>` to specify a branch other than the default.
 Then it builds YottaDB, and if successful, installs the built YottaDB using :code:`sudo ydbinstall` of the :code:`ydbinstall` script of the built YottaDB, passing it all command line options except the :code:`--from-source` and :code:`--branch` options.
 The :code:`sudo ydbinstall` prompts for a password as required.
-For example, :code:`ydbinstall --from-source https://gitlab.com/ydbuser/YDB.git --branch working --utf8 default --aim --install-directory /usr/local/lib/yottadb/devel_$(date +%Y%m%d)` will checkout, build, and install the :code:`working` branch of YottaDB from the YDB repository of GitLab user :code:`ydbuser` in a date-stamped directory, along with the `Application Independent Metadata plugin <https://gitlab.com/YottaDB/Util/YDBAIM/>`_.
+For example, :code:`ydbinstall --from-source https://gitlab.com/ydbuser/YDB.git --branch working --utf8 --aim --install-directory /usr/local/lib/yottadb/devel_$(date +%Y%m%d)` will checkout, build, and install the :code:`working` branch of YottaDB from the YDB repository of GitLab user :code:`ydbuser` in a date-stamped directory, along with the `Application Independent Metadata plugin <https://gitlab.com/YottaDB/Util/YDBAIM/>`_.
 This was added effective release `r1.34 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.34>`_.

 For YottaDB to correctly operate on Linux systems using `systemd <https://systemd.io>`_, the :code:`RemoveIPC=no` setting is required in :code:`/etc/systemd/logind.conf`.
 The :code:`ydbinstall`/ :code:`ydbinstall.sh` script checks this setting: